FreesmTeam/FreesmLauncher/docs/README.md

 Download Freesm Launcher from our [official website](https://freesmlauncher.org/) or the [GitHub Releases](https://github.com/FreesmTeam/FreesmLauncher/releases) page.
 Packages are available for **Linux, Windows, and macOS**.

+Freesm Launcher also has a [Flake](https://github.com/FreesmTeam/FreesmLauncher/tree/develop/nix) for NixOS users.

 ### Development builds

 Please understand that these builds are not intended for most users.
 There may be bugs and other instabilities.
 You have been warned.